ScaleDynamics/samples/README.md

 - [Stripe Node.JS](./stripe-node) - Make a paiement with Stripe Node.JS module and WarpJS.

 <!--
-- [Contact-us form with Vue.js](./contact-us) - Create a simple contact-us form in Vue.js and send e-mail with Node.js thanks to WarpJS.
-- [Dark Sky API](./darksky) - Get the weather from the Dark Sky REST API
 - [OpenCage Geocoder API](./opencage-geocoder) - Get the physical address from a GPS location with OpenCage Geocoder API
 - [TensorFlow.js Toxicity](./tensorflowjs-toxicity) - Execute the toxicity model for TensorFlow.js on WarpJS
 - [Twilio SMS](./twilio-sms) - Send SMS with Twilio and WarpJS.